cs3org/OCM-API/IETF-OCM-IP.md

 this information over the signed back channel before Resource access and normally stores it as a Share Record.
 Introspected Integration transfers it through the additional introspection exchange and permits the resulting response to be cached until its stated expiration.
+In addition to the Share information returned by introspection, the Protocol Server receives the presented `sharedSecret` itself and may use or retain it as permitted under Secret Handling.

 Self-Contained Integration discloses slightly less information.
 The JWT presented to the Protocol Server contains the `ocm_ip` claim with